+Content marketing can be tough in the best of circumstances, let alone in the midst of a global pandemic.
 We’ve all had to adapt to COVID.
 Many businesses have taken a substantial hit, and as they plan ahead, they are looking for ways to increase their customer base to pre-COVID numbers and beyond.

 Even with limited resources, there are still significant steps content marketers can take to increase their reach and get their brand message out into the world.
 These five strategies may give your business the boost you need in the post-COVID era.

-1. Build a Community Not Just Content
+1. Build a Community, Not Just Content

 This might not come as a surprise.
 Building strong online communities through content creation and sharing has always been important, but especially during the pandemic, there was a rise of Slack communities across tech and a focus on personalization in marketing.
 This means that online communities are larger than ever, and there are a new range of platforms where such communities can be found.
-Content marketers should be spending time creating communities on places like Facebook, Twitter, or LinkedIn not just producing content.
+Content marketing should involve spending time creating communities on places like Facebook, Twitter, or LinkedIn not just producing content.

 By building out your content, you raise brand awareness, which is always a good thing, but additionally, you can foster a sense of community that can increase audience engagement.
 You want customers to feel a sense of inclusion and loyalty to your brand.
 Not only will you create a community of loyal customers, but they will be more likely to share your content with their networks.